hildenco/blog/social.md

 #azure #Linux #dotnet #development #aspnet
 https://blog.hildenco.com/2018/01/security-tips-for-your-app-case-for.html

 Want to learn #Linux on #Windows?
-Learn how you can do that using #WSL https://blog.hildenco.com/2018/11/windows-subsystem-for-linux-best-way-to.html
+Learn how to do that using #WSL https://blog.hildenco.com/2018/11/windows-subsystem-for-linux-best-way-to.html

-How to suppress Application Insights telemetry
+Learn how to suppress Application Insights telemetry from your #aspnet core website
-#azure #Linux #dotnet #development #aspnet
+#azure #dotnet #development
 https://blog.hildenco.com/2020/03/how-to-suppress-application-insights.html

-Adding Application Insights telemetry to your ASP.NET Core website
+Learn how to add Application Insights to your #aspnet Core website
-#azure #Linux #dotnet #development #aspnet
+#azure #dotnet #development #aspnet
 https://blog.hildenco.com/2020/03/adding-application-insights-telemetry.html

-Monitor ASP.NET applications using Application Insights and Azure Alerts
+Learn how to monitor your #aspnet apps using Application Insights and #Azure Alerts
-#azure #Linux #dotnet #development #aspnet
+#dotnet #development
 https://blog.hildenco.com/2020/04/monitor-aspnet-applications-using.html

 How to profile ASP.NET apps using Application Insights